 Sustainability and Environmental Studies

 This course examines the processes and values that impact sustainability with relation to food systems, production, consumption, and pollution.

-Through fieldwork with local farmers and investigations of consumption and pollution patterns in Costa Rica, students will observe systems in their cultural, economic, political, and human contexts.
-Texts and seminars will challenge students to examine the core assumptions and values inherent in environmental policies and resource management.
+Through fieldwork with local farmers and investigations of consumption and pollution patterns in Costa Rica, students observe systems in their cultural, economic, political, and human contexts.
+Both texts and seminars challenge students to examine the core assumptions and values inherent in environmental policies and resource management.